-- a) Do not use elevators or escalators. - The NYFD may override the rule against using the elevator in order to evacuate people. - b) Alert the hearing impaired to an emergency and initiate their evacuation. - c) Mobility impaired person/persons who cannot navigate the staircase should stage in the stairway closest to them.
-They should remain at that location until a determination has been by the NYFD concerning the safest form of evacuation. - 1) Disabled students, faculty, and staff should develop a "buddy system."
-(Should be advised at the start of each semester by the Disability Coordinator) The "buddy system" designates a specific volunteer to assist and take responsibility for a person during an emergency on Campus. - d) BMCC Public Safety Staff will do a sweep of each floor on Campus and alert supervisory staff as to: Which stairways have person/persons staged and the number at each.
+a) Do not use elevators or escalators.

+The NYFD may override the rule against using the elevator in order to evacuate people.

+b) Alert the hearing impaired to an emergency and initiate their evacuation.

+c) Mobility impaired person/persons who cannot navigate the staircase should stage in the designated rescue area in the vicinity of the elevators closest to them.
+They should remain at that location until a determination has been by the NYFD concerning the safest form of evacuation.

+1) Disabled students, faculty, and staff should develop a "buddy system."
+(Should be advised at the start of each semester by the Disability Coordinator) The "buddy system" designates a specific volunteer to assist and take responsibility for a person during an emergency on Campus.

+d) BMCC Public Safety Staff will do a sweep of each floor on Campus and alert supervisory staff as to: Which stairways have person/persons staged and the number at each.